akashkumarsl/3D-viewer-opengl/README.md

 ## Usage
 Once the application is running, use the following controls to interact with the 3D model:

--Arrow keys: Rotate the model
+*Arrow keys: Rotate the model
--Mouse Scroll: Zoom in/out
+*Mouse Scroll: Zoom in/out
--Hold CTRL key: Enable camera view according to the mouse pointer
+*Hold CTRL key: Enable camera view according to the mouse pointer *U: Uniform scale
--U: Uniform scale
--Shift + U: Revert uniform scale
+*Shift + U: Revert uniform scale
--Use the UI to modify lighting effects
+*Use the UI to modify lighting effects

 It supports wireframe Debug View